coderefinery/social-coding/talk.md

 ## Target audience

 - Someone writing their own relatively small material
-- Someone who wants to incorporate other code/libraries into their own stuff
+- Someone who wants to incorporate other code/libraries into their own projects
 - Group leader who wants to decide how to balance openness and long-term strategy

 ### Plan